initmahesh/imagesfortraining/README.md

 How to run this sample

 1. Clone this repo
-2. Update constants.py with your storage acount credentials
+2. Update .env file with your storage acount credentials
 3. Install following packages

     pip3 install opencv-python